gauravgahlot/syncroot/README.md

 4. Forwarder worker picks up the message
 5. Contact is stored in the database
 6. Contact is transformed and sent to each provider (Salesforce, HubSpot)
-7. If any provider integration fails, the message is sent to DLQ for retry
+7. If any provider integration fails, the message is sent to DLQ for retry with backoff
+8. The system ensures eventual consistency by retrying failed messages until successful or manual intervention

 ### Webhook Flow